typemill/docs/05-Forms/00-Introduction.md

 # Forms with Typemill

-Whenever a user wants to customize something, he will probably do it with some forms.
+Whenever a user wants to customize something, he will probably do it with forms.
 TYPEMILL provides an easy and flexible way to generate such forms on the fly.
-Developers can define forms with simple YAML definitions and users (authors) can use such forms ...
+Developers can define forms with simple YAML definitions and users (authors) can use such forms for different purposes:

-* to configure a plugin,
+* Use forms to configure a plugin.
-* to configure a theme,
+* Use forms to configure a theme.
-* to add meta-data to a page.
+* Use forms to add meta-data to a page.
-* to add public forms to the website (e.g. a contact form).
+* Use forms to add public forms to the website (e.g. a contact form).

 [TOC]

 ## Basics

-You can define forms in the YAML configuration files of your [plugins](/plugin-developers/documentation/configuration-file) and your [theme](/theme-developers/theme-meta).
+You can define forms in the YAML configuration files of your [plugin](/plugin-developers/documentation/configuration-file) and your [theme](/theme-developers/theme-meta).

 A very simple form configuration looks like this: